 - Ensure all the team members are consulting the same and approved set of requirements

-- Avoid last minute surprises
+- Avoid last-minute surprises

 - Improve ROI – deliver quality work on time

-Therefore, if you are struggling to sync up all the standalone ALM tools in order to achieve traceability, look for a solution that offers integration among cross-vendor tools.
+Therefore, if you are struggling to sync up all the standalone ALM tools in order to achieve traceability, look for a solution that offers an integration among cross-vendor tools.
 That is the best way to impart end-to-end traceability to the development process and realize the true power of application lifecycle management.